-Following up from my article “Why I Miss the Nineties Internet” here are some useful resources if you’re interested in getting involved in the net art space or want to take a look at some old school websites for yourself.
+Following up from my article “Why I Miss the Nineties Internet” here are some useful resources if you’re interested in getting involved with creative coding in the net art space or want to take a look at some old school websites for yourself.

 The Wayback Machine allows you to search URL’s from the past and see screenshots of old websites.
 It’s an impressive archive.